 A limited set of Red Team tools is included purely for learning attacker behaviour:

 I remind myself every day: “These tools exist to improve defensive intuition, not to chase exploits.”
-Framing it this way keeps the lab realistic and employable in regulated environments.
+Framing it this way keeps the lab realistic and employable in regulated environments. learning: Blue Team → Cloud → Automation.
+It’s portfolio-ready by design, not by accident.

 Part 5: Lab Architecture — Lightweight, Reliable, Repeatable